GoobyFRS/bluebotpc-web/index.md

 ## [Managed WordPress Hosting](https://www.bluebotpc.com/pages/wordpress)

 Let our Team of Cloud Professionals manage the security and availability of your very own VPS with an optimized OpenLiteSpeed or LiteSpeed Enterprise software stack!
 Paired with NVMe storage and a WordPress-first CDN, we can decrease website load times by as much as 45%!
-All **Premium** Plans include CyberPanel with Add-Ons!

 - Free Migration Support
 - Free & Managed SSL/HTTPS Certificates